drug-design/course/docs/chapters/synthesis-of-drugs.md

 #### Chiral Catalysts

-Chiral catalysts such as metal complexes or enzymes can be used to create new asymmetric centers starting from prochiral molecules.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/chiral-catalysts-fd3d9272'><i class='fa fa-play' aria-hidden='true'></i></button>Chiral catalysts such as metal complexes or enzymes can be used to create new asymmetric centers starting from prochiral molecules.
 In the example below the painkiller S-Naproxen is obtained with good yield and purity using Ru-S-BINAP as a catalyst for the hydrogenation.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/chiral_catalyst.png){: loading=lazy }
 #### Asymmetric Synthesis in R&#38;D.

-The development of an asymmetric synthesis is generally not considered in the early drug discovery stage, since it is both time-consuming and expensive: whenever possible the racemic route is preferred.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/asymmetric-synthesis-randd-01991fbb'><i class='fa fa-play' aria-hidden='true'></i></button>The development of an asymmetric synthesis is generally not considered in the early drug discovery stage, since it is both time-consuming and expensive: whenever possible the racemic route is preferred.
 For large scale production of pure stereo-isomers, the set up and optimization of an asymmetric process still requires substantial experimentation and expensive catalysts, with the important constraint of being economically acceptable.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[isomers]: Isomers are compounds with the same chemical formula but different 2D-structures *[isomer]: Isomers are compounds with the same chemical formula but different 2D-structures